Hector-Ha/NexusEMS/README.md

-# Nexus EMS - Basic Employee Management System (EMS)
+# Employee Management System (EMS)

 A full-stack web application for managing employee records, tracking retirement timelines, and maintaining organizational staff information.
-Built with React, GraphQL, Express, and MongoDB.
+Built with a monorepo structure containing separate API and UI directories using React, GraphQL, Express, and MongoDB.

 ## Features